-Future conditions for flood will likely be more variable with less overall flooding but potentially more severe events.
+Future conditions for flood for Curry County will likely be more variable with less overall flooding but potentially more severe events.
 Curry County's riverine flood risk is generally low and will likely continue to be low.
 Storm surge and King Tides may increase in frequency and severity as sea level rise occurs and wave heights increase.